thetsajeet/lab/angular/Section-1.md

 - alternate
 - To use ngFor and ngIf use NgFor and NgIf from @angular/common
 - Or import CommonModule
-- no option for else if. instead use ngSwitch
+- no option for \*ng else if.
+- instead use ngSwitch

 ```html
 <li *ngFor=""></li>